amr080/docs-template/docs/developer/liquidity-pools/api/index.md

 [Git Source](https://github.com/centrifuge/liquidity-pools/blob/d3ac058a6ddd3342f78bf09fd1d37058007c6644/src/LiquidityPool.sol)

-Liquidity Pool implementation for Centrifuge pools following the ERC-7540 Asynchronous Tokenized Vault standard
+Liquidity Pool implementation for XFT pools following the ERC-7540 Asynchronous Tokenized Vault standard

-_Each Liquidity Pool is a tokenized vault issuing shares of Centrifuge tranches as restricted ERC-20 tokens against currency deposits based on the current share price.
+_Each Liquidity Pool is a tokenized vault issuing shares of XFT tranches as restricted ERC-20 tokens against currency deposits based on the current share price.
 ERC-7540 is an extension of the ERC-4626 standard by 'requestDeposit' & 'requestRedeem' methods, where deposit and redeem orders are submitted to the pools to be included in the execution of the following epoch.
 After execution users can use the deposit, mint, redeem and withdraw functions to get their shares and/or assets from the pools._

 ## State Variables

 ### poolId

-Identifier of the Centrifuge pool
+Identifier of the XFT pool

 ```solidity
 uint64 public immutable poolId;